PrakazzIntelligence/Glove-detection/README.md

 |-yolo-obj.cfg #contains the configurations of the yolo neural network structure\

-|-train.txt #contains the images for feeding into the training
+|-train.txt #contains location of the images for feeding into the training

-|-test.txt #contains images for testing part1
+|-test.txt #contains location of the images for testing part1

 Darknet folder containing the structure of the darknet which is going to be customized containing the weight and